fus3d/fus3d-chonky/README.md

 ## Wiring
 Most of the wiring follows the original design.
-I have mounted a USB hub but it's not wired in at the moment.
-The XT60 has been moved to the front display to allow the battery to be completely disconnected from the electroncis and facilitate using the keyboard without the raspberry pi.
+I have mounted a USB hub but it's not wired in at the moment (I don't trust myself to solder to USB on the PI to be honest, I just have bad luck with those sorts of connections).
+The XT60 has been moved to the front display to allow the battery to be completely disconnected from the electronics and facilitate using the keyboard without the raspberry pi.

 Each of the screen components is wired with JST SM connectors so they can be removed or adjusted.
 The raspberry pi connections are also terminated in this way.

-Two level release connectors serve as the power and ground distribution.
+Two lever release connectors serve as the power and ground distribution.
 These are held down with a touch of hot glue.

 <img src="Images/Fus3d-Chonky-Wiring-1.jpg" width="400" />